 Nothing can mess up an otherwise-excellent backpacking trip like losing access to your funds.
 Whether your bag is lost at sea or a decrepit ATM decides to make your card lunch, you should always have a backup for getting access to your travel funds.

 As investors still preach, the secret is to diversify.
 Don’t lean too heavily on any one particular way to carry money.
-Needless to say, banks are skeptical about mailing out new cards to foreign countries, and it may take weeks or longer for a new card to arrive!
+Needless to say, banks are skeptical about mailing out new cards to foreign countries, and it may take weeks or longer for a new card to arrive in international mail.
+Save yourself a lot of stress by having a backup cash plan.

 The number one mistake made by many newbies on their first trip is to not notify their banks that they will be traveling.
 Nothing ensures that your card will become deactivated for fraud faster than a charge unexpectedly popping up in China while your current residence is in Colorado.